agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/CONTRIBUTING.md

 ## Setting Up the Local Development Environment

-1. Clone the repository from GitHub.
+1. Clone the repository from `GitHub` to the local desktop.
-2. Install all dependencies and other necessary files.
+2. Install all tools, dependencies, and other necessary files (e.g. `git`).

 ## Building and Testing the Project